omar123487/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-7-file - a script that prints echo "Best School" | cat > '\*\\'\''"Best School"\'\''\\*$\?\*\*\*\*\*:)'

 8-8-cwd_content - a script that writes into the file ls_cwd_content the result of the command ls -la.

+9-9-duplicate_last_line - a script that duplicates the last line of the file iacta.
+The file iacta will be in the working directory.